What Is Normal Aging? Signs & Changes

 • Better able to handle stress

-One common challenge faced is what’s normal ageing vs disease.
+One common challenge faced is what’s normal aging vs disease.

 Key differences

-The changes caused by normal ageing don't affect your daily life as they are gradual and manageable.
+The changes caused by normal aging don't affect your daily life as they are gradual and manageable.

 You must consult a doctor if: